Little Sphinx Films was founded in 2010 by filmmaker, screenwriter and artist Marieli Fröhlich.

 Steven Pollock writer, curater

 WHAT’S HAPPENING?
-Art in the Life of Gertie Fröhlich, a film by Marieli Fröhlich 2023 was awarded Best Documentary at the New Jersey International Film Archives in October 2024
+Art in the Life of Gertie Fröhlich, a film by Marieli Fröhlich 2023 was awarded Best Documentary at the New Jersey International Film Festival and Berlin Woman Cinema festival.
+It was nominated in Kolkata Fest 5 International Film festival, Tokyo International Cinema Awards and Montreal Woman Film Festival in 2025.